A Beginner’s Guide to Therapy

 Do you even need a therapist?

 85% of Naluri respondents said they didn’t feel that their problems were “big enough” to seek professional mental health support in our recent survey.
-But as mentioned before, you don’t need to have problems to see a pro - therapy can benefit everyone.
+But as mentioned before, you don’t need to have serious problems to seek a mental health professional - therapy can benefit everyone.
 That’s because you can equip yourself with the tools and techniques that will help you manage your day to day stresses too and will train you to overcome adversities and setbacks.

 Therapy can help you become more aware of the unconscious and subconscious aspects of your mind and emotions, help you understand why you might be thinking or feeling it, and how to cope in order to exert better control.
 You may be surprised to learn just how many highly successful people use therapy as a tool that equips them to pursue and achieve great things.